tytydraco/yessleep/out/Theres_a_face_inside_my_pumpkin.md

 The pumpkin was exactly where I left it.
 Pulling the shop towel off, it once again made eye contact.

-“Alright,” I sighed.
+“Alright,” I said.
 “What’re you hiding?”

 Setting to work, like chipping a sculpture, I peeled back layers of vegetable flesh with my knife.
 Slowly, steadily, revealing just a little bit more of the face with each stroke.